Sonnet 473

 Devouring man’s corporal legacy;

-Eroding strength and making day his night
+Eroding strength to make bright day black night

 What then to say but he was flesh and blood,

-Mere mortal clay unto the earth returned;
+Mere mortal clay unto dank earth returned;

 Here heaven stressed, he did but what he could